chamoda/chamoda.github.io/_posts/2026-06-13-rethinking-monorepos-in-the-age-of-agents.md

 ---
 layout: post
-title: Time to switch to monorepos
+title: Rethinking monorepos in the age of agents
 date: 2026-06-13
 description: "As the industry switches to agentic coding, it makes less and less sense to keep separate repositories when agents benefit from the broader context of a monorepo."
 ---